Driver jailed for killing teacher in Aberdeenshire trailer crash

 David Moggach, defending, said on Friday: "He had struggled to come to terms with the tragic consequences.
 He thinks about the incident every day."

-After the trial, Mrs Lumsden's husband Stuart had said he was relieved at the jury's verdict, and would explain it to their daughters.
+After the trial, Mrs Lumsden's husband had said he was relieved at the jury's verdict, and would explain it to their daughters.

 "The individual that was responsible for their mum's death was found guilty," he said.